SamHSoftware/100-days-of-code/Python log: 2020_09_29-.md

 **Thoughts:**
 (1) Good progress, but I need to learn the nuances of using Git.
 I'll have a read through the documentation tomorrow.
 (2) Need to learn how to make a ```.gitignore``` file and understand how they work.

+### Day 14: October 12, 2020

+**Today's Progress**: Learning how to use Git Bash.

+**Thoughts:**
+(1) Had a problem with my gitignore.
+Turns out that after creating it as a text file, it needs to be renamed from .gitignore.txt to .gitignore, otherwise it won't work.

+### Day 15: October 13, 2020

+**Today's Progress**: Learning how to use Git Bash.

+### Day 16: October 14, 2020

+**Today's Progress**: Started creating a package to compare image filters.

+### Day 17: October 15, 2020

+**Today's Progress**: Continued work on package.

+**Thoughts:**
+(1) I think I'm going to create another package soon which focses on edge detection.
+There's a lot out there, and I'd quite like to practice.